Your retainer is a very crucial part of your orthodontic treatment plan. Not wearing it as directed can lead to your smile not being its most ideal.

 - Retainers can be made of all plastic or a combination of plastic and metal.
 No matter the material your retainer is made from, it is important to inspect it regularly to ensure there are no cracks or damage that could negatively impact its effectiveness.
 Even tiny cracks may affect your retainer’s strength and ability to keep your teeth properly aligned.

 - It is important to properly clean your aligner to keep your mouth healthy.
-If you notice your retainer has become dirty or has white buildup even though you regularly clean it, you may have tartar buildup.
+If you notice your retainer has become dirty or has a white buildup even though you regularly clean it, you may have tartar buildup.
 This can not only damage your retainer, it creates a breeding ground for bacteria which can then increase your risk for infection and illness, such as strep throat.
 If thorough cleaning doesn’t remove the white spots, you may need a replacement.

 If your relapse cannot be corrected with a retainer alone, the good news is relapses can be fixed quickly.
 Invisalign is a great option in this case – it’s almost invisible and gives you the freedom you enjoyed after your braces were removed.